Kopaonik: Serbia's Top Ski & Spa Resort

 Kopaonik is Serbia's biggest ski resort and a national park: the pistes and lifts, the 2,017 m Pančić peak, summer hiking, spas and how to get there.

 Kopaonik is Serbia’s mountain for snow.
-It is the country’s biggest and highest ski resort, sitting on a broad plateau in southern Serbia with its base already above a thousand metres and its top station on the 2,017-metre Pančić peak, and in winter it draws most of the country’s skiers to about 55 kilometres of pistes.
-But it is not only a ski station: the whole range is a national park, one of the richest patches of nature in the Balkans, so in summer the same slopes turn into gentle hiking and biking country, and a scatter of thermal spas sits within easy reach for the days you want to do nothing at all.
-This guide covers what Kopaonik actually offers in each season, and how to get to a resort that is further from Belgrade than it looks on the map.
+It’s the country’s biggest and highest ski resort, sitting on a broad plateau in southern Serbia with its base already above a thousand metres and its top station on the 2,017-metre Pančić peak, and in winter it draws most of the country’s skiers to about 55 kilometres of pistes.
+But it’s not only a ski station: the whole range is a national park, one of the richest patches of nature in the Balkans, so in summer the same slopes turn into gentle hiking and biking country, and a scatter of thermal spas sits within easy reach for the days you want to do nothing at all.
+It works as both a winter ski trip and a summer hiking-and-spa escape, though either way it’s a longer haul south from Belgrade than the map suggests.

 If you are choosing between Serbia’s mountains, the short version is this: come to Kopaonik if skiing or high-mountain scenery is the point, and to gentler, lower Zlatibor if you want an easy spa-and-walking break closer to the capital.
-They are different kinds of holiday, and the rest of this page is about what makes Kopaonik its own thing.
+Our full Zlatibor or Kopaonik comparison weighs them up season by season.
+They’re different kinds of holiday, and the rest of this page is about what makes Kopaonik its own thing.

 Where is Kopaonik, and what is it?